servo/servo.org/sponsorship.md

 By sponsoring through one of the tiers **your logo/name will be displayed at [servo.org](https://servo.org/)**, provided that it doesn't violate [Servo's Code of Conduct](https://servo.org/coc).

 <p class="subtitle">
-  If you are interested in sponsoring the Servo project through one of this tiers, please email us at <a href="mailto:join@servo.org">join@servo.org</a>.
+  If you are interested in sponsoring the Servo project through one of these tiers, please contact us at <a href="mailto:join@servo.org">join@servo.org</a>.
 </p>

 A few clarifications: